 Let’s say you’re choosing between auto loans and personal loans to purchase a new car.
 With an auto loan, the loaned car becomes your collateral, and the bank can take it back when you stop making payments.
 On the other hand, defaulting on a no-collateral personal loan won’t end up in a car repossession.

 In contrast, an unsecured loan eliminates the need for a property appraisal.
-This is why unsecured loan providers, especially online lenders, can release loan proceeds within only 24 hours or a few days.
+This is why no collateral loan providers, especially online lenders, can release loan proceeds within only 24 hours or a few days.

 Secured loans such as housing loans and auto loans require a down payment of at least 20% of the property’s market value.
 That isn’t the case with unsecured loans, making them ideal for meeting immediate cash needs.

-Unsecured loans in the Philippines are approved based on a borrower’s credit history, credit score, and income stability.
-This makes getting a no-collateral loan harder than a secured loan in two ways.
+A no collateral loan in the Philippines is approved based on a borrower’s credit history, credit score, and income stability.
+This makes getting this type of loan harder than a secured loan in two ways.

 First, borrowers have to prove their ability to repay a loan by submitting several financial documents required by the lender.
 The entire process—from obtaining all requirements and submitting them to scrutinizing and evaluating the requirements—can take so much time.
 No matter how much effort you’ve put into preparing all the requirements, your loan application may still be denied.